makrometrik-dev/makrometrik-dev/README.md

 👋  Hi, I’m @makrometrik-dev

-:pushpin: I’m interested in building dApps, web3Apps and "normal" webapplications with HTML, PHP, jquery and SQL
+:pushpin: I’m interested in building dApps, web3Apps

+:pushpin: I like building "normal" webapplications based on HTML,PHP, jquery and SQL

 :pushpin: I also do some backend work for FiveM ESX Server including lua scripting and mariadb management